jssql1234/docs-sqlacc/docs/integration/e-commerce/lazada.md

 1. Step to Download statement from Lazada

-   1. Click on Seller Center > Finance Tab on left menu > Account Statement - > Statement Period
+   1. Click on Seller Center > Finance Tab on left menu > Account Statement and select Statement Period

        :::note
        The new version of Lazada Seller Center, has changed the settlement period from weekly to daily.